It's snowing here, but spring is in my heart!

 Next, pizazz!
 I accented some lines with Lumiere to make them pop.
 I also used Lumiere to add details.
 Applying Lumiere:

 The Lumiere colors I personally chose were: Bright Gold; Grape; and Metallic Olive Green.
 Here is a detail of the finished Lumiere:

 Optional: Take the skirt one step further, with glam 4mm Rhinestuds.
 I chose Sapphire and Red.
 Experiment by placing Rhinestuds in different places on the skirt.
 Put just one here and there, or several in a cluster or line.
-Once you like the way they look, set them using instructions in the product description here, with one difference.
+Once you like the way they look, set them using the mylar sheet.
 For this project, you needn't lay out your pattern of Rhinestuds on the Mylar; you've already placed them, sticky side down on the fabric; just cut strips or squares of Mylar, and put them, sticky side down, over the Rhinestuds, to hold em in place while you iron:

 Finally, make a 1" casing for 1/4" to 1/2" elastic at the skirt's waist.
 (Remember: When you stitch the casing, leave an inch unstitched as an opening to insert the elastic.
 After you insert it, close up that inch.)
 Voila, you can now wear your new skirt!